 The 2,200 people that the Australian Government has trapped on Nauru and Manus Island cannot wait for safety any longer.
-With the US/Australia settlement deal still uncertain and parliament resuming for 2017, the Government and Opposition must put people before politics and must immediately bring people to safety here in Australia.
+With the US/Australia settlement deal still uncertain and ongoing injuries to people seeking asylum, the Government and Opposition must put people before politics and must immediately bring people to safety here in Australia.

 Last year Amnesty’s most senior researcher, Anna Neistat, visited Nauru and was recorded the great lengths the Australian Government is going to to deliberately inflict suffering on people seeking safety and to hide these abuses from the world.
 She said the Government had “designed a system of deliberate abuse” to deter people seeking safety who arrive by boat.